What Is ACOS? And How Do I Calculate Amazon ACOS?

 Let’s say you have 30 days of performance data.
 Your average CPC is $1, your average conversion rate is 10%, and your average order value is $25.
 That gives you a 40% Amazon ACOS.

-Now let’s say you want to lower your Amazon ACOS to 35%.
-You type in your target Amazon ACOS in the Forecasting section of the formula.
-It’ll calculate the conversion rate and CPC needed to achieve the target Amazon ACOS.
+Now, let’s imagine you aim to lower your Amazon ACOS to 35%.
+When you input your target Amazon ACOS in the Forecasting section of the formula, it will automatically calculate the conversion rate and CPC needed to achieve this target Amazon ACOS.

 In this case, to achieve a 35% Amazon ACOS, you would need to increase your average conversion rate to 11.43%.
 That’s a 13% increase.
 You’d also need a CPC of $0.88, which would be a 14.29% decrease from your current CPC.